 - It is obligatory for the applicants to adhere to the rules and regulations laid out and revised under the General Financial Rules by the Government of India.

-- The applicants should follow the clear, uncomplicated and user-friendly procedures while applying and claiming the benefits under the scheme.
+- The applicants should follow straightforward, uncomplicated, and user-friendly procedures while applying and claiming the benefits under the scheme.

-- Subsidies under the scheme are distributed through online mode.
-Thus, all the applicants should make sure that their Aadhaarseeding is enabled so that they can receive their subsidies through Debit Benefit Transfer (DBT) platform and Public Financial Management System (PFMS).
+- Subsidies under the scheme are distributed online mode.
+Thus, all the applicants should ensure that their Aadhaarseeding is enabled so that they can receive their subsidies through Debit Benefit Transfer (DBT) platform and Public Financial Management System (PFMS).

 - The applicants should register their claims with all the appropriate documents to the JLOs/SLOs.

-- The JLOs/SLOs has authority to reject the applications submitted without the relevant documents.
+- The Jews/SLOs can reject the applications submitted without the relevant documents.

-- The JLOs/SLOs initiate the activity feasibility inspection only after receiving the application form from the beneficiaries.
+- The Jews/SLOs initiate the activity feasibility inspection only after receiving the application form from the beneficiaries.